 - Length of Keywords: Preferably, opt for longer keywords as they tend to provide more specificity and a higher chance of targeting the right audience.

-- Competitor Analysis: Conduct thorough research to identify your competitors in the same industry or niche.
+- Competitor Analysis: Conduct thorough research to identify competitor's keyword.
 If the competition for a particular keyword is intense, it might require more time and effort to achieve significant rankings.

 Remember, keyword optimization is a continuous process, and it's essential to monitor and refine your keyword strategy periodically to stay relevant and maintain a competitive edge in search engine rankings.